-Thomas Keith Roberts (1909-1998), a significant figure in Canadian art history, was born in Toronto, Ontario, into a family deeply rooted in the artistic legacy of the renowned Roberts Gallery, founded by his grandfather Samuel Roberts in 1842.
+Thomas Keith Roberts (1909-1998), a significant figure in Canadian art history, was born in Toronto, Ontario, into a family deeply rooted in the artistic legacy of the renowned Roberts Gallery, founded by his grandfather Samuel Roberts.
 Encouraged by this rich heritage, Tom Roberts developed a passion for art from an early age, nurtured by the vibrant cultural environment fostered within his family.

 His formal art education commenced at Toronto's Central Technical School, where he studied under notable artists such as Peter Haworth, Carl Schaefer, and Charles Goldhamer.
 Roberts further honed his skills at the Ontario College of Art, learning from respected figures like J.W.
 Beatty, F.S.
 Challener, Yvonne McKague Housser and Fred Haines.